pgCMH/pgcmhblog/_posts/posts/2019-08-22-Wraparound-is-coming.md

 What
 ----

 Seal Software'is very own [Arlette](https://www.linkedin.com/in/arlette-garay-28075a2/) will be presenting this month.
-ShHe's going to tell us all about transaction wraparound: what it is, why it happens, why you should care about, and how to prevent it.
+She's going to tell us all about transaction wraparound: what it is, why it happens, why you should care about, and how to prevent it.
 This talk will touch on MVCC, VACUUM FREEZE, and tuning autovacuum.